Why should I partner with GRIT?

 Your Role in This Mission

 Join us in sowing seeds of peace through play.
-Your generosity brings hope and healing to children affected by war.
+Your partnership brings lasting change to those affected by crisis and displacement—across generations.

 SOURCES